buzelixir/semantic_tagging/README.md

 ## Link to Deployed Application

-My code is available at https://github.com/buzelixir/semantic_tagging.
+The code for this project is available at https://buzelixir.github.io/semantic_tagging/.